 - Level tops of cakes; place side by side on a covered board.
 Frost top and sides of cake with vanilla frosting; mist with food color spray if desired.

 - With Candy Land game board as your guide, form a path using Starburst candies.
-With vanilla frosting, pipe "Happy Birthday" on candies.
-With chocolate frosting, make an arrow; pipe "Start" on the arrow with vanilla frosting.
+With the chocolate bar and chocolate kisses, make an arrow; pipe "Start" on the arrow with vanilla frosting.

 - For forests, add peanut butter cups topped with piped chocolate frosting, chocolate jimmies, gumdrops, Dum Dum Pops, candy canes and rock candy.

 - For castle, pipe vanilla frosting into ice cream cones.
 Garnish with Dots and sprinkles.

 - Between the pathways, add green colored sugar, sprinkles, miniature marshmallows, peppermints and conversation hearts.
 Pipe additional frosting to fill in spaces; top with sprinkles.

 - Pipe vanilla frosting around base of cake; place peppermints around top edge of cake.